 The gut microbial diversity of a Chagas disease vector varies across region, habitat type, and blood meal source

 Abstract.
-Anthropogenic land use change can impact vector-borne infectious disease transmission by influencing the spatial distribution of disease vectors and hosts and changes in vector and host community composition.
-However, the underlying mechanisms of changes are not well understood.
-One potential driver of increased infectious disease risk is the diversity and species composition of the vector gut microbiome.
-By focusing on how land use change impacts the gut microbiomes of disease vectors, we can further study how the landscape can influence the transmission of vector-borne diseases, such as Chagas disease.
+Anthropogenic land use change can impact vector-borne disease transmission by influencing [or changing?] the spatial distribution and community composition of vectors and their hosts, but the underlying mechanisms of the changes are not well understood.
+One potential driver of increased vector-borne disease risk is the diversity and species composition of the vector gut microbiome.
+By focusing on how land use change impacts the gut microbiomes of disease vectors, we can better understand how the landscape [change?] influences vector-borne disease transmission .
+HERE WOULD BE A GOOD OPPORTUNITY TO MAKE THAT BROADER CONNECTION TO BIGGER ECOLOGICAL CONCEPTS.

 Chagas disease is caused by the parasite Trypanosoma cruzi and vectored by hematophagous triatomines that can harbor the parasite in their guts.
-In this study, we sequenced the gut bacterial diversity of infected and noninfected triatomines (n = 283) in 3 different land use types across three regions in central Panama.
-Our data indicate that the gut bacteria diversity and composition of triatomines are primarily shaped by biogeography and, to a lesser degree, palm habitat type and vertebrate blood meal identity and richness.
-The gut bacterial composition and structure of Samples collected in Santa Fe, Veraguas, were significantly different from samples collected in two regions near the Panama Canal.
+In this study, we sequenced the gut bacterial diversity of T. cruzi infected and uninfected triatomines (N = 283) in three different land use types across three regions in central Panama.
+Our data indicate that the gut bacteria [genus?] diversity and composition in triatomines are primarily shaped by biogeography and, to a lesser degree, palm habitat type and vertebrate blood meal identity and richness.
+The gut bacterial composition and structure from samples collected in Santa Fe, Veraguas, which is [describe where to contrast with the others being near the Panama canal] were significantly different from samples collected in two regions near the Panama Canal.
 Consistent with other arthropod microbiome studies, the gut microbial community composition is most closely associated with geographic region compared to other factors.
-However, our results show that after controlling for geographic region, there are still differences in bacterial richness, composition, and structure of the communities both within samples (alpha diversity) and between samples (beta diversity).
+After controlling for geographic region, we observed differences in bacterial [genus?] richness, composition, and structure of the communities both within samples (alpha diversity) and between samples (beta diversity).
 These results highlight the importance of examining the gut microbial communities across biological scales and in relation to more fine-scale ecological characteristics.
 Furthermore, this study evaluates relationships between deforestation, landscape ecology, and gut bacterial communities, which may help to inform vector control and Chagas disease management programs.

 Introduction.
-The gut symbionts of arthropod vectors of infectious pathogens have been a heavily researched topic in epidemiology and public health over the past 100 years.
-Gut symbionts aid in many processes, such as reproduction, development, and pathogen resistance (Doremus and Hunter, 2020; Ohbayashi et al., 2020; Wilson, 2020), and these microbial communities are primarily shaped by intrinsic (host-associated) and extrinsic (environmental) factors.
+Arthropod gut symbionts are important for key physiological processes such as reproduction, development, and pathogen resistance (Doremus and Hunter, 2020; Ohbayashi et al., 2020; Wilson, 2020).
+These microbial communities are primarily shaped by intrinsic (host-associated) and extrinsic (environmental) factors.
 Intrinsic factors influencing vector gut microbiota include phylogeny, ontogeny, and parasite infection.
-Several studies have shown that insect host species identity is strongly associated with gut bacterial diversity and composition, and even within closely related species, there are still differences in microbial diversity (Adair et al., 2020; Brown et al., 2020; Colman et al., 2012; Huang et al., 2019; Rodríguez-Ruano et al., 2018; Yun et al., 2014).
+Several studies have shown that insect host species identity is strongly associated with gut bacterial diversity and composition, and even between closely related species, there are still differences in microbial diversity (Adair et al., 2020; Brown et al., 2020; Colman et al., 2012; Huang et al., 2019; Rodríguez-Ruano et al., 2018; Yun et al., 2014).
 Some studies have found that triatomines significantly lose bacterial diversity throughout development, and adults are primarily dominated by a single taxon (Brown et al., 2020; Murillo et al., 2022; Rodríguez-Ruano et al., 2018).
 Ixodes pacificus ticks also lose bacterial richness and evenness with development (Swei and Kwan, 2017).
 These findings may result from differential uptake and retention of environmental microbes throughout development.
+Again – so what?
+Think of each paragraph as a story that must have a beginning, middle and an end- and the end has to sort of wrap it up and support whatever point you set out to make in the beginning.
+Being vague is your biggest enemy.
+Unpack everything, support with examples- if you say something had a ‘big effect’- illustrate it with a couple of real numbers from the study.